palmergroupUH/Python-force-field-parameterization-workflow/README.md

 ```
 pip install -e .
 ```
 A Fortran library "fortranAPI" cames with the package.
+This library is used to compute pair correlation function and reading trajectories of different formats.
-The fortran source code has been modified to be c-interoperable and can be interfaced with Python through ctypes modules.
+The inside Fortran routines are c-interoperable, and thus can be callable through Python using ctypes modules.
-This library can be compiled through the following command.
+This library is compiled by invoking GNU "make" command.

 ```
 make
 ```
 Now, test if your installation is successful